Lung Screening Program at the UM BWMC Tate Cancer Center

 Private insurance companies may have different screening guidelines, so please check with your personal insurance carrier for their criteria.

-What are the components of a low-dose lung screening?
+What are the components of the lung screening?

 The screening for lung cancer is done using non-invasive, low-dose CT technology.
 It is performed by a radiology technologist and takes less than 15 minutes to complete.
+These scans are completed in Advanced Radiology, located close to the Lung Screening Program in the Aiello Center.
 No blood work, nor intravenous contrast is needed.
 A physician referral is required.

-All lung CT results are reviewed by a multi-disciplinary team here at UM BWMC that includes a thoracic surgeon, pulmonologist and radiologist.
+Every lung CT result is reviewed by a radiologist who uses software to help detect abnormalities.
+Scans with positive findings are further reviewed by a multi-disciplinary team here at UM BWMC that includes a thoracic surgeon, pulmonologist and radiologist.
 Results are provided directly to the referring physician to be discussed with the participant.

-Where are the screenings offered and how can I sign up?
+Where are screenings offered and how can I sign up?

-Low-Dose Lung Cancer Screening CT is offered at UM Baltimore Washington Medical Center (301 Hospital Drive in Glen Burnie).
-Physicians wanting to schedule a patient or patients that have already received a referral for the screening from their physician should call UM BWMC’s Department of Radiology at 410-787-4633.
+The Lung Screening Program at UM BWMC Tate Cancer Center is located on the second floor of the Tate Cancer Center (305 Hospital Drive, in Glen Burnie).
+This is where appointments are held, such as the initial consultation.
+The Low-Dose Lung Cancer Screening CT is offered at Advanced Radiology (203 Hospital Drive, Suite 100, in Glen Burnie).
+Physicians wanting to schedule a patient or patients that have already received a referral for the screening from their physician should call the program at 410-553-8150.

 This procedure is now covered by Medicare and most private insurance companies.
 Please check with your insurance provider to determine coverage.